Rietheim, Aargau: Geography

-The municipality is located in the Zurzach district, on the north-east edge of the Achenberg.
+The village is located in the Zurzach district, on the north-east edge of the Achenberg.
 The municipal border stretches to the Rhine river which is the national border.
 It consists of the haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) of Rietheim.

 Coat of arms

 The blazon of the municipal coat of arms is Azure a Ploughshare inverted Argent.